-For more information on cross-crediting contact a Student Advisor in the relevant College or School.
+For more information on cross-crediting contact a Student Advisor.

 There are seven broad areas of study at UC each chaired by a Dean, whose role is to oversee courses of study and academic activities from undergraduate through to master’s level.
-These areas include Arts, Business, Education and Health Sciences, Engineering, Law, Science, and Postgraduate Research.
+These areas include Arts, Business, Education, Health, Engineering, Law, Science, and Postgraduate Research.
 The Dean is often assisted by an Associate Dean.